Gwen John: Sexuality

-Throughout her life John was attracted to people of both sexes.
-As a student she had an affair with fellow artist Ambrose McEvoy.
+Throughout her life, John was attracted to people of both sexes.
+As a student, she had an affair with her fellow artist Ambrose McEvoy.
 Although Auguste Rodin was her great love, she had a number of same-sex relationships.
-While at Slade she developed a passion for an unnamed woman, which her brother Augustus describes in his autobiography Chiaroscuro; and while walking to Paris with Dorelia McNeill, she developed a passion for a married girl, who then followed them to Paris.
-It has been suggested that John had romantic feelings for McNeill.
+While at the Slade she developed a passion for an unnamed woman, which her brother Augustus describes in his autobiography Chiaroscuro, and while walking to Paris with Dorelia McNeill, she developed a passion for a married girl, who then followed them to Paris.
+It has been suggested that Gwen John had romantic feelings for McNeill.
 Rodin, who had a sexual relationship with his assistant Hilda Flodin, drew erotic drawings of Flodin and John together.
 The German painter Ida Gerhardi fell in love with John but it was not reciprocated.
-John's last passion was Véra Oumançoff, for whom she developed an obsession, much to the discomfort of Véra.
+John's last passion was Véra Oumançoff, for whom she developed an obsession, much to Oumançoff's discomfort.

 Legacy

 John's pictures are held in many public collections.
-Some of the best examples are in the National Museum Cardiff and in Tate Britain, London.
+Some of the best examples are in National Museum Cardiff and in Tate Britain, London.

-Still Lives, by Candida Cave, is a three-woman play about Gwen, Ida (Augustus John's wife) and Dorelia (Augustus John's mistress).
+Still Lives, by Candida Cave, is a four-person play written in 1969 about Augustus John, Gwen John, Ida John (Augustus John's wife) and Dorelia McNeill (Augustus John's mistress).

-An art mystery novel The Gwen John Sculpture, by John Malcolm, features her stay in Meudon, France and her relationship with Rodin.
+An art mystery novel The Gwen John Sculpture (1985), by John Andrews, writing as John Malcolm, features her stay in Meudon and her relationship with Rodin.